jar398/listtools/doc/guide.md

 `acceptedNameUsageID`, `scientificName`, `canonicalName`,
 `taxonomicStatus`, `nomenclaturalStatus`

-Last I checked the dumps from the first of each month are considered archival.
+Last I checked NCBI's dumps from the first of each month are considered archival.
 Others get deleted periodically.

 ### project